Sunday, 19 August 2018

 It happened again last night, with the unfolding of a complex plot involving an intelligence mission in a strange territory, complete with secret coded communications and uncertainty on whether those on the other side are really the baddies.
 I seem to be questioning the nature of good and bad.
 Another deep interpretation.

 Regardless.
-Our minds are capable of so much more than we expect and train them to do, if you only manage to leave them alone and let them go... relinquish control and let them create and immerse themselves in surprising, alternative worlds.
+Our minds are capable of so much more than what we expect and train them to do, if you only manage to leave them alone and let them go... relinquish control and let them create and immerse themselves in surprising, alternative worlds.

 I wake up in awe almost every morning, at the end of another journey in a fantastic non-reality of my own making.

-is there anything at all in this idea of lucid dreaming?
+Is there anything at all in this idea of lucid dreaming?

 |An underwater air junkie|